se-edu/collate/docs/Developer-Guide.md

 > The use of `StackPane` ensures the `TableView` has a maximum height and width i.e fills the space given by its parent container.

-`SummaryController` uses JavaFX's APIs to iterate through `Author` objects (from the `data` package) and construct rows based on certain attributes of these objects.
+`SummaryController` converts `Author` objects (from the `data` package) to their corresponding `AuthorBean` objects and construct rows based on certain attributes of the `AuthorBean` objects.

 > More details of these JavaFX APIs can be found [here](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/control/TableView.html).

+## `AuthorBean` Class
+The `AuthorBean` class is a wrapper for the `Author` class.
+It represents fields in the `Author` class in a way that makes it easier for the GUI to interact with.

+`AuthorBean` objects have several fields of `Property` type.
+These class variables are special JavaFX constructs which behave in a similar manner as typical Java types such as integer, double and String types.
+For example, `AuthorBean` has a `IntegerProperty` type for its `linesOfCode` variable.
+This variable contains an integer which can be accessed by calling `linesOfCode.get()`.

+By utilising JavaFX `Property` types, the GUI can interact indirectly with the `Author` class to render details in a table easily without sacrificing the semantics of the `Author` class.

+> You can read more about JavaFX Properties [here](https://docs.oracle.com/javase/8/javafx/properties-binding-tutorial/binding.htm).

 ## `FileStatsController` Class
 The `FileStatsController` controls the display that is shown when a user enters the `view` command.